Qrael/bmx2stems/Readme.md

 It relies on the samples that come with the chart being named with their instruments.
 Therefore charts like [B.B.K.K.B.K.K.](https://manbow.nothing.sh/event/event.cgi?action=More_def&num=152&event=88) wouldn't work with this script without extensive renaming of the samples.

-Currently only songs with or without bpm change but not stops are supported.
+Currently songs with bpm change are supported, and those with randomness more than 1 are not supported.

 ## Usage
 First install the dependencies by